-It should also be noted that all future conservation and stabilization work to the collage-mural shall be guided by the Architectural Resources Group (ARG) Existing Conditions Assessment and Recommendations Report, included as Appendix B within the designation report dated, March 16, 2016.
+Section 4.
+All future conservation and stabilization work to the collage-mural shall be guided by the Architectural Resources Group (ARG) Conditions Assessment and Recommendations Report included as Appendix B within the designation report dated March 11, 2015, subject to the consent of the artist, Reverend Roland Gordon; the Visual Artists Rights Act of 1990, 17 U.S.C. § 106A; and the California Art Preservation Act, California Civil Code Section 987.